playbenny/benny_manual/docs/blockipedia.md

 - The core.scales.shapes block stores the 'shape' of a pattern played into it as well as the scale.
 This block plays back these shapes.
 In the clocked modes a trigger note starts the whole sequence playing by itself on a regular clock.
 The ornaments sliders control the chance of various types of ornamentation being applied to the pattern.
 On the second midi input C = reset, C# on triggers one of the ornament types.

 ### seq.values
 - A step sequencer for values.
 One voice = one sequencer row.
 The 'notes out' uses the value as a note, and the velocity from the incoming trigger.
+The 'values out' sends it as a value, which you can rotate to map to any combination of velocity or pitch if you want to send it to a midi destination.

 ### seq.wonky
 - The step time sliders control the length of each step, the block pro-ratas these lengths to make them fit into the time period you've set below.
 You can use this as a clock or there are also value sliders so you can use it as a stand alone sequencer - it outputs both the raw slider values and quantised pitches (with vel following incoming clocks).